knative/func/docs/getting_started_kubernetes.md

 kubectl apply -f knative/config-network.yaml
 ```

-Note: for environments where Load Balancers are not supported (such as local Kind or Minikube clusters), the Kourier service should be updated to be of type IP instead of LoadBalancer.
-This configuration patches the kourier service to be of type NodePort with its networking service attached to the host at ports HTTP 30080 and HTTPS 30443.
+Note: for environments where Load Balancers are not supported (such as local Kind clusters), the Kourier service will be stuck in a pending state as it is awaiting the underlying infrastructure to provision a load-balancer.
+This can be solved by updating the Kourier configuration to type NodePort with its networking service attached to the host at ports HTTP 30080 and HTTPS 30443, you can use the following patch file:
 ```
 kubectl patch -n kourier-system services/kourier -p "$(cat knative/config-kourier-nodeport.yaml)"
 ```
-For bare metal clusters, installing the [MetalLB LoadBalancer](https://metallb.universe.tf/) is also an option.

 ### Domains

 Configure cluster-wide domain TLD+1 by editing k8s/config-domain.yaml to include supported domains.
-Update the `knative/config-domain.yaml` to contain your domain of choice and then apply:
+First edit `knative/config-domain.yaml` to contain your domain of choice and then apply:
 ```
 kubectl apply -f knative/config-domain.yaml
 ```